antmicro/ros2-kenning-computer-vision-msgs/README.md

 ## Service types defined in the package

 * [ManageCVNode](srv/ManageCVNode.srv) - service for configuring computer vision ROS 2 nodes based on the Kenning framework.
-* [SegmentCVNodeSrv](srv/SegmentCVNodeSrv.srv) - service to perform instance segmentation on a given batch of images.
+* [SegmentCVNodeSrv](srv/SegmentCVNodeSrv.srv) - service for performing instance segmentation on a batch of images.

 ## Action types defined in the package

-* [SegmentationAction](action/SegmentationAction.action) - action to perform instance segmentation on a given batch of images.
+* [SegmentationAction](action/SegmentationAction.action) - action to perform instance segmentation on a batch of images.